The more sexual partners you have the higher your frequency of testing should be. Test for HIV and other STIs at the same time.

 How often do I test?

 Fucking is a pretty simple act.
 You’re in complete control of the choices you make that help to protect yourself and your lovers from the risk of HIV transmission.
-If these choices involve not using a condom or PrEP then the level of risk begins to change with each and every situation.
-If you want to know where you sit in terms of risk you can use a handy little device known as a Risk Calculator to determine how often it is that you should be testing.
+If these choices involve not using a condom or not using PrEP then the level of risk begins to change with each and every situation.

 Have you heard about rapid HIV testing?
 It’s a marvel of modern medicine, that’s for sure.
 Rapid tests are often conducted at the point of care (in a clinic) and generally return a result somewhere between 10-20 minutes depending on the test kit being used.
 A ‘reactive’ (or preliminary positive) result on a rapid HIV test is not a diagnosis of HIV infection.
 Rapid HIV tests produce a small number of false positive results.
 For this reason, a reactive rapid HIV test result always needs to be confirmed by laboratory tests.